prebid/prebid-server-java/docs/config-app.md

 - `adapters.<BIDDER_NAME>.enabled` - indicates the bidder should be active and ready for auction.
 By default all bidders are disabled.
 - `adapters.<BIDDER_NAME>.endpoint` - the url for submitting bids.
 - `adapters.<BIDDER_NAME>.usersync-url` - the url for synchronizing UIDs cookie.
+- `adapters.<BIDDER_NAME>.pbs-enforces-gdpr` - indicates if pbs server provides gdpr support for bidder or bidder will handle it itself.

 But feel free to add additional bidder's specific options.